 Fees have been structured to ensure occupants have superior access to facilities and lifestyle choices whilst maintaining a high level of independence whilst a resident.

-A deposit of $5,000 is payable as part of the application process to place your name on your preferred unit location and preferred unit design.
+A refundable deposit of $5,000 is payable as part of the application process to place your name on your preferred unit.
 A further $5,000 deposit is required prior to us commencing construction of your unit.
 These payments will contribute toward the final cost of occupying your unit.
 A right to occupy (Residency Lease) is purchased once your unit has been constructed by the payment of a refundable entry contribution, which is formalised with a Residency Lease Contract.
 A cooling off period of 5 clear business days is available after you have signed the Lease Agreement in case you change your mind.

 Fees Payable at Exit